love2hina-net/comfyui-traintrain/README.md

 - [Plot](#plot)
 - [Acknowledgments & References](#acknowledgments)

+## Testing
+- Fedora release 41(on Microsoft Windows 11 WSL2)
+- Python 3.12.8
+- ComfyUI 0.3.7

-## Requirements
+## NOTICE
-   Operates with Web-UI 1.7.
+In NVIDIA Geforce environments, add `--disable-cuda-malloc` to the ComfyUI startup options.
+ComfyUI's default `backend:cudaMallocAsync` will cause an Out of Memory error if more than the actual VRAM is used, which can lead to training failures.

 ## Installation
-   Enter `https://github.com/hako-mikan/sd-webui-traintrain` in the Web-UI's Install From URL and press the Install button, then restart.
+   Enter `https://github.com/love2hina-net/comfyui-traintrain.git` in the Web-UI's Install From URL and press the Install button, then restart.
 The first startup may take a little time (a few seconds to tens of seconds).

 ## Usage
    Enter the mandatory parameters for each mode and press the Start Training button to begin training.
 The created LoRA will be saved in the LoRA folder.